Certificate requirements and recommendations

 • Certificates are applied individually per developer app, and the timing for enabling a new certificate must be coordinated with our developer support team.

-Requirements for Certificates
+General Requirements for Certificates

 • Proper Order: Start with the leaf certificate and end with the root certificate.